Cocaine Relapse: How Can One Get Over Relapse?

 Preventing Cocaine Relapse

-No strategy can guarantee a full-proof protection from Cocaine Relapse.
+No strategy can guarantee full-proof protection from Cocaine Relapse.
 Nevertheless, a few measures may help to reduce the risk.

 - Be strong and positive: Remember that self-control is stronger than cravings.
 This may not always be relevant considering the brain changes.
-Talk to the experts to learn about the coping skills.
+Talk to the experts to learn about coping skills.
 Cocaine Relapse is not a mistake.
 Rather take it as a learning experience.

-- Do let oneself down: Cocaine Relapse severely dents self-confidence.
+- Do not let oneself down: Cocaine Relapse severely dents self-confidence.
 In fact, one may feel as if escape is impossible.
 Stay motivated till attaining a complete recovery.
 They may recommend taking special classes of behavioral therapies.

 - Educate oneself: Many studies suggest education and counseling are keys to preventing a relapse from cocaine addiction.
 Consider joining a counseling class that best meets individual needs.